asiripanich/microsim-disability/Rmd/simulate-states.md

 State simulator
 ================

 This is the `monte_carlo_sim` function from dymiumCore package.
+It is an unexported function, meaning it won’t appear in the namespace of dymiumCore once the package is loaded, but it can be assessed using triple colons `dymiumCore:::monte_carlo_sim`.
 It is meant to be used for simulating which of the states in `prediction`, a data.table object, agents are transitioning into, you may ignore `target` for now.

 ``` r
 monte_carlo_sim <- function(prediction, target) {